Social Media for Writers: Practical Tips and Tricks

 Social media is prevalent these days.
-Whether you love it or hate it, it has become an essential marketing tool—not just for companies and businesses, but for authors and artists as well.
-Being a creator means getting your content out there, and one of the best ways is through social media if you want to reach your readers directly.
+Whether you love it or hate it, social platforms have become an essential marketing tool—not just for companies and businesses, but for authors and artists as well.
+Being a creator means getting your content out there to a target audience, and one of the best ways is through social media channels if you want to reach your readers directly.
+Here’s some practical advice on social media for writers.

-But social media can be overwhelming.
-Which one is best?
+But social media can be overwhelming, especially if you’re only focused on book sales (hint: focus on more than sales).
+Which platform for authors is best?
 What’s the best way to use them?
-Why does what work on one doesn’t work on the others?
+Why do social media posts that work on one site not work on the others?
+Just how large a social media presence do you need anyway?

-Luckily, it’s actually much easier than you might think.
+Luckily, it’s actually much easier than you might think, especially if you focus on the social aspect of social media sites.
 Let’s take a look at the best ways for an author to use four of the biggest social media platforms: Facebook, Twitter, Instagram, and Pinterest.

 Facebook is a space with a variety of ways to engage.
-People post all kinds of media: short and long form text, links, images, videos, and more.
+People post all kinds of media: short and long form text, links, images and visual content, videos, and more.
 You can join groups or follow pages, as well as friend people directly.

 Best Approach

-The best way to use Facebook as an author is by creating a Page.
-Make an author page (also called a business page), not a personal page, which lies on people becoming “friends” with you to connect, and not a group, which puts a lot of pressure on other people to contribute to discussion.
+The best way to use Facebook as an author is by creating a Facebook Page.
+Make an author page (also called a business page), not a personal page, which relies on people becoming “friends” with you to connect, and not a Facebook group, which puts a lot of pressure on other people to contribute to discussion.

-A business page is what allows people to simply Like and forget about.
+A business page is what allows people to simply Like your page and forget about it until you post status updates.
 They’ll see your news and updates cross their feed often, without having to put a lot of work into it.
 People like it easy.

 How to Post

 Facebook pages should post two to four times a week.
-Try to keep posts short and simple, and include a relevant image or link, such as to your blog or a relevant article, or a relatable image.
-Posts with images are more likely to be noticed, but make sure it’s relevant to your subject matter.
+Try to keep posts short and simple, and include a relevant image or link, such as to your blog post or a relevant article, or a relatable image.
+Posts with images or visual content are more likely to be noticed, but make sure it’s relevant to your subject matter.

 Avoid sharing generic “feel-good” posts that make your viewers feel like you’re a spammer.